swiftlang/swift-evolution/proposals/0316-global-actors.md

   }
   ```

-* An overriding declartion infers actor isolation from the declaration it overrides:
+* An overriding declaration infers actor isolation from the declaration it overrides:

   ```swift
   class A {